 - Respected in the church and the community.
 Deacons are respected by members of Metanoia Church and the community at large.

-Metanoia’s Leadership Council is made up of our Elders, Deacons, ministry team leaders, and appointed officers: Treasurer and Clerk.
+Metanoia’s Leadership Council is made up of our Elders, Deacons, ministry team leaders, and appointed officers: Financial Clerk and Clerk.
 The Council meets three times a year for the purposes of communication, planning, and visioning.